 Paul was a founding partner of Comsoft Developments which was established in 1988 and focused on developing complex computer applications for manufacturing companies.
 These systems provided MRP, ‘Just in Time’ Production, Materials Inventory, Production Line Planning and Management as well as the full suite of Business Accounting systems.
 Comsoft installed over 100 systems in Ireland, U.K., U.S.A., and the Far East.

 In 2011, Paul retired from Fidelity and established his own consulting business which focuses on providing business strategy mentoring to businesses looking to expand and develop their capability.
-He is a member of the mentoring panel with the Kildare, Meath and South Dublin Local Enterprise Offices and has worked with more than 500 businesses in the region.
+He is a member of the mentoring panel with the Local Enterprise Offices and has worked with more than 750 businesses in the region.
 He is also a member of the Grant Approvals Committee with the Meath LEO and previously spent 3 years with the Grant Approval Committee in Kildare.

 Paul also carries out Commercial and Technical Assessments for Enterprise Ireland under the 'Innovation Partnership Programme' and the 'Agile Innovation Fund'.

 Paul was Chairman of Junior Achievement Ireland from 2008 to 2010.
 Junior Achievement Ireland (www.juniorachievement.ie) is a not-for-profit organisation that promotes the value of education to young people.

 Paul is a Board member on a number of 'not for profit' organisations including: